YuPeiHenry/Pyramid-Puzzle-Solver/README.md

 After attempting to solve any puzzle, the solver should be restarted.)
 Below is an example of a 2D puzzle.
 <img src="docs/2D_puzzle.jpg" width="250px">
-Start up twoDim.java.
+Start up twoDimUi.java.
 The solver should look like this.
 <img src="docs/2D_step_0.jpg" width="250px">
 First, mark out all blocks that are occupied using Left Click.
 <img src="docs/2D_step_1.jpg" width="250px">